Robina Town Centre: History

+In May 2015, a new mall opened adjacent to Market Hall with a 4,200 sqm Coles Store and an additional 1,500 sqm of retail space.
+Stage 2B of Market Hall (The Kitchens) opened in late 2016 with 55 new retailers.

 The shopping centre has five themed malls Arbour Lane, Bazaar Street, Food Markets, Fashion Mall (Crescent West) and the North Mall.

+The shopping centre was featured in several episodes of the first season of The Sleepover Club in 2003.
+The centre was also featured in the first episode of the Chris Lilley Netflix series Lunatics, with filming taking place inside and outside the David Jones store.

-Parking and Transportation
+Parking and transportation

 Robina Town Centre has an intelligent parking system, with parking assist bays and empty parking indicators to assist in finding a space.
 With approximately 6,000 car parks available, mostly undercover, the parking assist works using sensors above parks with LED indicators if a park is empty (green) or taken (red).
-These sensors communicate with the directional flow indicators on the main thoroughfare that blink in the direction of an empty parking bay.
-There are 85 parking bays for those who are disabled that are undercover and an additional 12 open aired parking bays located at the Food markets car park.
-There are 50 parents with pram parking bays, with extra-wide bays located in various sections of each car park area.

-The parking lot of Robina Town Center has a heightened security system.
-Robina Town Centre is within walking distance of Robina station and Robina Stadium and is serviced by multiple Surfside Buslines routes and trains from Brisbane to Varsity Lakes that operate in the area.
-The bus stop is not well-signed within the centre but can be located near Target, which is signed.